How Much Does Homeowners Insurance Cost in New York?

 Liberty Mutual$1,910

-We did our research and figured out that the cost is actually around the $800 level for a standard policy.
+We researched and figured out that the cost is around the $800 level for a standard policy.

-Traveler’s Insurance is topping out at around $900, making this the most expensive rate.
+Traveler’s Insurance is topping at around $900, making this the most expensive rate.

 At $740 a year, you can add on riders to protect your valuable possessions and increase your rates for more protection without much of a bump in terms of price.